lagbolt/library/TechServices.md

 In "landing pages" I include true landing pages like [Bulding Bridges](https://fcpl.org/building-bridges) as well as child pages like [Building Bridges - Adult Titles](https://fcpl.org/building-bridges-adult-titles).
 Let's look at the latter.

 There are 40 books on this page.
 It's a pretty good list, but the library probably has hundreds of similar books.
 For example, the list includes three cookbooks.
-By clicking through to each cookbook and clicking on subject headings, I found 27 African American, 22 African, 35 Chinese and 5 Philippine cookbooks.
+By clicking through to each cookbook and clicking on subject headings, I found 35 Chinese, 27 African American, 22 African and 5 Philippine cookbooks.

 Let's suppose we want to help patrons find these 86 extra cookbooks — assuming for the moment that they don't already know what to do.
 There are a couple of ways of enhancing the page to help patrons.